 When putting suitable arrangements in place, the critical information is the implications of a student's health condition or disability on their study and participation at university.
 Knowing the condition may assist staff to understand these implications, but it can also be misleading, as individuals may have very different responses to particular conditions.

 DRC staff do discuss with students the benefits of sharing information about their situation with academic staff.
 Some students are confident and happy to disclose information about their disability to everyone that they will be working with.
 Others are more reluctant to disclose.
 This is particularly so for those with more hidden disabilities or with disabilities that they are concerned may have a stigma attached, such as mental health issues.
 As staff of the University we can assist to encourage an environment that is welcoming and inclusive of a diverse population.

-Teaching staff need to consider and implement the recommendations in the section of the LAP called 'Adjustments to the Academic Program'.
+Teaching staff need to consider and implement the recommendations in the section of the Access Plan called 'Adjustments to the Academic Program'.

 These specific recommendations and suggestions have been developed to assist the student to access their study.
 Some are just good inclusive teaching practices.
 They will often be things that teaching staff do all the time, but will be particularly relevant to this student.
 Others are very specific to an individual student's situation.

 If you would like more information on the recommendations, you should discuss this directly with the student for clarification, or contact the relevant staff member at the DRC.
 The sections on Examination Adjustments and Other Services are there to give a more complete picture of the arrangements that are in place for the student.